 Cuba runs consistent trade deficits as a result of low productivity and dependence on food imports.
 Cuba mainly exports nickel, cane sugar, cigars, fuel, beverages, metallic ores, fish, cement, oil and thyroid extract.
 Cuba mainly imports food, cereals, fuel, diesel engines, vehicles, motor parts and vegetable oils.
 Cuba’s main trading partners are Venezuela, China, Canada, Spain, Brazil, the Netherlands, the United States, México, Italy, France, Germany and Russia.
 This page provides - Cuba Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Cuba Balance of Trade - actual data, historical chart and calendar of releases - was last updated on January of 2018.
+Cuba Balance of Trade - actual data, historical chart and calendar of releases - was last updated on September of 2019.